BaudehloBiz/planllama-js/tests/README.md

 3. Ensure proper cleanup to prevent test interference
 4. Use verbose Jest output for detailed error information

-This comprehensive test suite ensures the Jobber library is reliable, performant, and handles edge cases gracefully.
+This comprehensive test suite ensures the PlanLlama library is reliable, performant, and handles edge cases gracefully.